-The first webinar of the series Rural Poverty Reduction: #Endpovertytalks will focus on China’s experience vis-à-vis that of other countries (e.g. from Africa, from Asia and from Latin America) and explore which aspects of the Chinese model, either at the early stages of reform or more recent times can throw lessons for other countries.
-This webinar will introduce the experience of China in South-South Cooperation for poverty reduction in Sub-Saharan Africa and Asia.
+The first webinar of the series Rural Poverty Reduction: #Endpovertytalks focused on China’s experience vis-à-vis that of other countries (e.g. from Africa, from Asia and from Latin America) and explored which aspects of the Chinese model, either at the early stages of reform or more recent times could throw lessons for other countries.
+This webinar also introduced the experience of China in South-South Cooperation for poverty reduction in Sub-Saharan Africa and Asia.

 - How did China achieve such progress in rural poverty reduction?
 What was the political environment, and the policies pursued at the time?
 What positive and negative aspects can be learned from this experience?